A Landlord’s Guide to Buy-to-Let Property

 How do they work?

-- Buy-to-let mortgages often have fees which tend to be much higher.
+- Buy-to-let mortgages often have fees that tend to be much higher.

 - Instead of viewing your salary as the basis for your loan, the lender will view the potential rental income of the property as your primary source.
 Your annual salary will be considered as a secondary factor.
 Lenders will typically want the anticipated rental income to meet at least 125%.